iggy-rs/iggy-dotnet-client/README.md

 If you register `IMessageStream` in a dependency injection container, you will have access to intefaces that encapsulate smaller parts of the system `IStreamClient` `ITopicClient` `IMessageClient` `IOffsetClient` `IConsumerGroupClient`

+For more information about how Iggy works check it's [documentation](https://docs.iggy.rs/)

 # Producer / Consumer Sample

 https://github.com/numinnex/Iggy_SDK/assets/112548209/0b894c86-8fb5-4e45-b705-5688a9fdf9e1